Natsumi Tsunoda

-Natsumi Tsunoda (角田夏実; born 6 August 1992) is a Japanese judoka.
+Natsumi Tsunoda (角田夏実; born 6 August 1992) is a Japanese retired judoka.
 She won the gold medal at the women's 48 kg event at the 2024 Summer Olympics.

 Career

-She won the gold medal in the women's 48 kg event at the 2021 World Judo Championships held in Budapest, Hungary.
+Tsunoda won the gold medal in the women's 48 kg event at the 2021 World Judo Championships held in Budapest, Hungary.
 She also won the gold medal in this event in 2022 and 2023.

-She won a silver medal at the 2017 World Judo Championships in Budapest.
+Tsunoda won a silver medal at the 2017 World Judo Championships in Budapest.

-She won the gold medal in the women's 48 kg event at the 2023 World Judo Championships held in Doha, Qatar.
+Tsunoda won the gold medal in the women's 48 kg event at the 2023 World Judo Championships held in Doha, Qatar.

+Tsunoda announced her retirement in January 2026.